Suryageeks/Crack-Detection/README.md

-# Crack Detection App
+# Surface Crack Classification App

- The Crack Detection App is built using a Deep Learning Model.
+ The Surface Crack Classification App is built using a Deep Learning Model.
 This app is used to detect cracks on any surface of any type.
 *******************************************************************
 ## Architecture